re-nft/_v1_.front/README.md

 ## TODOs

-1. Store fetched NFTs in context to avoid constant API pinging
-2. Don't give face when loading
+1 - most important
+5 - least important

+1. [1] Sometimes IPFS does not give all the faces (503 error) and we are left with some unloaded ones.
+Also, show the skeleton when image is loading (ask Naz)
-3. Don't let generating too many per day (cache)
+2. [2] Don't let generating too many per day (browser cache solution is better than state, but still not great; we can assign credits per account, and they can only generate if they have credits; like loopbomb)
-4. Button to refresh the faces (pulls all the faces again)
-5. Don't show the faces with no face
+3. [3] Don't show the NFTs that do not have an image
+4. [1] Generalise to work with ANY NFT
-6. Better UX / UI when minting.
+5. [1] Better UX / UI when minting.
 Say it is minting.
 What if it fails to mint?
 Show Try again
-7. Approve once and for all button
+6. [2] Approve once and for all button show it only if the user hasn't approved before
-8. Don't let them get face when minting or getting a face
-9. (Optional) like minting NFTs in Gitcoin, give animation here
+7. [5] like minting NFTs in Gitcoin, give animation here
-10. Do not show / fetch all the faces.
+8. Do not show / fetch all the faces.
 Someone may have too many NFTs, do the background fetches and store in state and load as they press "Load More" / scroll down
-11. Do not show the lent out ones in the lend tab (only show the ones you can lend)
-12. Do not show the borrowed ones in the rent tab (only show the ones you can borrow)
-13. Only let approve all, if hasn't approved all before
-14. (Optional) let approve individual ones
+9. [1] let approve individual ones
-15. Show the maxDuration, borrowPrice, nftPrice on the UI
-16. Do not show the faces that do not have a valid uri
-17. Show the faces in the most recent minted order
-18. Add a button to refresh the faces
-19. UI for fetching faces (show they are loading)
-20. (Optional) cache faces for user sessions
-21. (Optional) authenticate users with their crypto wallet signature
+10. [5] authenticate users with their crypto wallet signature (can't remember why we need this)
-22. Better Lend one UI
-23. Fix the production build scrollbar issue
-24. !
-Make it responsive
+11. [1] Make it responsive
-25. Can you make it mobile / non-crypto friendly?
+12. [4] Can you make it mobile / non-crypto friendly?
-26. (Optional) If GAN faces are in mainnet, add them to backlog for future batch mint
+13. [5] If GAN faces are in mainnet, add them to backlog for future batch mint
-27. When clicking on a picture, open the IPFS picture
-28. Add another tab to remove the lent out NFTs from the platform
+14. [1] Ability to take the NFT back into your posession (remove it from platform).
+I am thinking a "x" cross somewhere on the NFT
-29. Move to ethers.js before it is too late
+15. [3] Move to ethers.js before it is too late
-30. Add tooltip in the rent screen (for when the price is too low, show what it actually is)
+16. [1] Add tooltip in the rent screen (for when the price is too low or too high, show what it actually is).
+Also add text overflow ellipsis if the price is too long
+17. [1] support different stablecoins on the fe.
+There is no way to specify this right now
-31. Add payment token faucet for testnet people
+18. [4] Add payment token faucet for testnet people
-32. upgrades persist the existing NFTs (thegraph)
-33. forbid lending the rented out NFT for now
-34. Add currently borrowing tab
-35. Add currently lending tab (so that you can return)
+19. [3] Upgrades persist the existing NFTs (thegraph.
+When we redeploy the graph, we must repoint it to the new rent and face addresses, this wipes clean all the previous faces